 The co-op program provides you with many opportunities for networking, even before your first placement occurs.
-You will be able to meet tons of people from the program and partake in a class specifically made for co-op students.
+You'll be able to meet tons of people from the program and partake in a class specifically made for co-op students.

-During your placement, you will have the opportunity to create long-lasting connections with industry professionals.
-These connections will help you both during your placement and after graduation when searching for jobs.
+During your placement, you'll have the chance to create long-lasting connections with industry professionals.
+These connections will help you during your placement and after graduation when searching for jobs.

 Some things to consider before applying:

 - Most programs have direct entry co-op options, so ensure that you use the correct OUAC code when you apply.